mertdotcc/mrmertozturk/README.md

 I am a software engineer from Berlin, Germany.

-🔭 Currently spending lots of time with Kubernetes, Golang, Java, Spring Boot and AWS.
+🔭 Currently spending lots of time with Kubernetes, Java, Quarkus, Apache Camel and Enterprise Integration Patterns (EIPs).

 💬 You can find more information about me and my projects on my [website](https://mert.one/).

-📫 Or you can simply reach out to me at ➡️ mert1ozturk[at]gmail.com
+📫 Or you can simply reach out to me at ➡️ hi[at]mert.one

 <!--